LCC-CIT/CS133JS-CourseMaterials/Labs/CS133JS_StyleAndBestPractice.md

 - Functions

   - Names should be descriptive and use camelCase.
-  - Should have at most one return statement.
+  - Should have only one return statement, sometimes two if it makes the code simpler and easier to read; but don't replace control structure logic with returns that short-circuit the control structure.
   - Should have a single purpose.

 - Old code: any unused code should be removed.